antonioSF/css/README.md

 * ```grid-template-areas``` - specifies named grid areas, creating a visual representation of our grid in the code.
 Each line represents a row and each of the characters (h, c, s, f) represent a grid cell.
 * ```grid-area``` - it's the shorthand property for grid-row-start, grid-column-start, grid-row-end and grid-column-end.
 In this case, we've connected those grid areas with our items giving it a custom value predefined in our ```grid-template-area``` in the container wrapper.

-> **Note**: Here, we've just touch the surface of CSS Grid, we saw it's potential at dividing a page into major regions, or defining the relationship in terms of size, position, and layer, between parts of a control built from HTML primitives.
-With responsiveness in mind - *media-queries* - it becomes even more powerfull.
+> **Note**: Here, we've just touch the surface of CSS Grid, we've tested it's potential at dividing a page into major regions, or defining the relationship in terms of size, position, and layer, between parts of a control built from HTML primitives.
+With responsiveness in mind - *media-queries* - it becomes even more powerful.

 ##### References
 > * [CSS Grid Layout Module Level 1](https://www.w3.org/TR/css-grid-1/)